Screening and lead optimization of new compounds for Chagas disease (>300,000 compounds)

 High-throughput screening of novel compound collections has an important role to play in diversifying the trypanosomatid drug discovery portfolio.
 A new T. cruzi inhibitor series with good drug-like properties and promising in vivo efficacy has been identified through this process.

-- Selection and optimization of hits from a high-throughput phenotypic screen against Trypanosoma cruzi by Keenan M et al. Future Med Chem, October 2013.
+- 30 October 2013 - Selection and optimization of hits from a high-throughput phenotypic screen against Trypanosoma cruzi, Future Med Chem

 Get our latest news, personal stories, research articles, and job opportunities.